 - 5% of daily value from fats and cholesterol is low

 - 20% of daily value from fats is high

-Choose foods with low amounts of fat and cholesterol.
+Choose foods with low amounts of saturated fat and trans fat.

 Many fast food restaurants also provide nutrition information on their menus.
 If you DO NOT see it posted, ask your server.
 You also may be able to find it on the restaurant's website.